ddnexus/pagy/docker/README.md

 - If you use different pagy images for different pagy versions/branches:
   - Remember to checkout the right branch before using it
-  - If you test with `RUN_SIMPLECOV` you may need to `rm -rf coverage` or you may get some error that will not allow you to test
+  - If you test it with `RUN_SIMPLECOV` you may need to `rm -rf coverage` or you may get some error that will not allow you to run the tests